mkjelland/spring-boot-postgres-on-k8s-sample/README.md

 docker push <your Docker Hub account>/spring-boot-postgres-on-k8s:v1
 ```

-1. Update the deployment to use your image
+1. Replace `<your Docker Hub account>` with your account name in `specs/spring-boot-app.yml`, then deploy the app
 ```
 kubectl create -f specs/spring-boot-app.yml
 ```